UCF/Query-Terms-by-Post-Type/README.txt

 = Things to keep in mind =
 - One other place within WordPress where term counts are not filtered by post type as expected is within the WordPress admin, when viewing an `edit-tags.php` screen.
 This plugin _does not_ attempt to rectify inaccurate values in the "Count" column of these admin screens at this time for performance reasons.
+- You may run into performance issues with large numbers of terms or posts when filtering term results by `post_types`.
 - This plugin works by hooking into the [`terms_clauses`](https://developer.wordpress.org/reference/hooks/terms_clauses/) hook, which modifies the generated SQL statement when retrieving terms.
 This plugin does its best to modify SQL statements late during execution, but may still conflict with other plugins that attempt to override this hook.  **It is your responsibility to test and ensure this plugin works as expected with existing code.**